 This is not your estate to create.
-However, you are worried about your loved one.
+However, you are worried about your loved one with mental illness.
 You want to make sure that his wishes are honored after his death and you worry that his mental illness may be used to challenge the validity of his will, trust, or other estate planning documents after he is gone.

 Here’s What You Need to Know